Tempo-Imagem, installation view at gnration, Braga 2024.

 Transmedia project, with artworks:

-The installation sheds light on the gaps and inverts the logic of climate interest: places with a lower incidence of weather cameras in the Global South gain more screen time as the machine scans across the globe and its different areas of concentration of climate data available.
+The installation critically grants human access to a typically hidden stage of unsupervised machine learning in climate models, unfolding on a cinematic scale in space.
+By performing this task slowly and kinetically from a local perspective, it sheds light on the gaps within global climate observation and inverts dominant universal logics of visibility.
+Places with a lower incidence of weather cameras tend to gain more screen time as the machine scans across the Earth and its uneven concentrations of climate data.
+In doing so, the work raises questions about how indigenous and non-hegemonic worldviews persist within technocultures shaped by climate crisis, digital surveillance, and planetary computation.
 Rooted in media art history, Tempo-Imagem follows the thread left open by La Région Centrale (Michael Snow, 1970) in search of a time-image.
-By shifting from the movie camera’s “center” to the “periphery” of decentralized computational capture, it moves further “(…) toward an entangled vision of the world as it unfolds” (Coletta, 2023) through an anti-colonial viewpoint, bridging the natural-artificial divide in search of a world where many worlds fit in.
+By shifting from the movie camera’s center to the periphery of decentralized weather cameras, it proposes an entangled vision of the world as it unfolds through an anti-colonial viewpoint, bridging natural and artificial temporalities in search of a world where many worlds fit in.

 Produced in collaboration with Ricardo Vieira within the framework of the European Media Art Platform residency program at gnration with support from the Creative Europe Culture Programme of the European Union.